cerc-io/watcher-ts/packages/eden-watcher/README.md

       yarn export-state --export-file [export-file-path]
       ```

-      * `export-file`: Path of JSON file to which to export the watcher data.
+      * `export-file`: Path of file to which to export the watcher data.

     * In target watcher, run job-runner: